League of American Bicyclists Bylaws

-Annual Board Meeting: The meeting of the Board of Directors, typically held in the spring of the year, where the officers of the corporation are elected to new terms, and when departing Board Members leave and new Board Members begin their board term of service.
+Annual Board Meeting: The meeting of the Board of Directors, typically held in the spring of the year, when departing Board Members leave and new Board Members begin their board term of service.

 Board of Directors Meetings: May be in person, via telephone and/or web conference.

 Board Notifications to members: Will be via electronic or print communication methods.